ClinchIO/ClinchKit/README.md

 3. Link to the following frameworks: `CoreData`

+4. If you plan on using the built-in iBeacons support, link to the `CoreLocation` framework.

 ### CocoaPods

 Add the ClinchKit pod into your Podfile and run a `pod install` or `pod update` command.

 		pod `ClinchKit`

-__Note:__ _There is an current issue with CocoaPods and dynamic binary frameworks (of which ClinchKit) is one.
+__Note:__ _There is an issue with CocoaPods and dynamic binary frameworks; of which ClinchKit is one.
 (See [https://github.com/CocoaPods/CocoaPods/issues/1993](https://github.com/CocoaPods/CocoaPods/issues/1993) and [https://github.com/CocoaPods/CocoaPods/issues/3277](https://github.com/CocoaPods/CocoaPods/issues/3277) for more info)._

 Until this works, you'll be better off using the manual installation method.